 identifying high risk pregnancies and making referrals to doctors and other medical specialists;

-providing counselling and advice before and after screening;
+providing counselling and advice before and after screening and tests;

 offering support and advice following events such as miscarriage, termination, stillbirth, neonatal abnormality and neonatal death;

 supervising and assisting mothers in labour, monitoring the condition of the foetus and using knowledge of drugs and pain management;

 giving support and advice on the daily care of the baby, including breastfeeding, bathing and making up feeds;

 liaising with agencies and other health and social care professionals to ensure continuity of care;